-I recently entered this recipe in this years Cono Sur Food Bloggers competition and I was lucky enough to be shortlisted.
-The top three in Ireland is decided by public vote which closes on Tuesday October 15th, make sure and vote at: http://bloggercompetition.conosur.com/index.php.
+I entered this recipe in the 2015 Cono Sur Food Bloggers competition and I was lucky enough to be get the opportunity to represent Ireland at the world final.

 - 25g freshly picked nettle tops

 - De-stalk the nettle tops and lightly rinse.

 - Strain the nettles and squeeze any excess water off.

 - Add the garlic, ground almonds and 3 tablespoon olive oil to a food processor and gently pulse until they form a paste.

 - Continue to pulse, whilst adding the nettles, parmesan and 1 tablespoon at a time of the oil until it all combines into a pesto.